SUSTAINABLE

 GLOBAL GARDENS

-SGG - TREEZ CO-OPERATION IN MALAWI
+SGG - ZOMBATREEZ CO-OPERATION IN MALAWI

 We have for some time hoped to extend the success of our horticultural schemes in West Kenya to Malawi which is a much poorer country.
 As we had received sufficient funding for Kenya for 2021 we looked for a project partner in Malawi to help us set up similar projects there.
 It was particularly important to have a local partner as Covid travel restrictions confined us to the UK.
 Zomba Treez was found as a suitable partner as they have already been carrying out community and forest restoration work.
 See their website www.zombatreez.com